 - Read unit newsletters from your classroom teacher

-- Help him/her to develop self management (organizational) skills by assuring that homework is done (check the homework book)
+- Help him/her to develop self management and organizational skills by assuring that homework is done (check the homework book)

-- Inquire into what he/she is learning and communicate your knowledge
+- Ask your child what he/she is learning and communicate your knowledge

 - Support the learning at home (example: when learning to read the clock at school, ask your child to tell you what time it is at home)